ChiragCS28/moneytrack/README.md

 - Use shadcn UI components when possible
 - Follow the blue and white theme throughout the application

-### State Management

-- Use React hooks for state management
-- Use context API for global state when necessary

 ## Getting Started